-1 Regulation of the Minister of Social Affairs and Employment of 19 December 2019, 2019-0000157117, establishing circumstances and applicable conditions whereby the obligation to continue to pay wages does not apply.

-SUITABLE WORK AFTER LOSS OF AGENCY WORK
+Article 23 Suitable work after loss of agency work

-- If during the term of an agency work employment contract without agency clause in which the obligation to continue to pay wages has been expressly agreed, the agency work is lost due to the termination of the assignment, the employment agency, during the term of this agency work employment contract, is obliged to seek and offer suitable and alternative work.
-The agency worker is obliged to accept suitable and alternative work during the term of this agency work employment contract. - 2.
-Alternative work is deemed suitable: - a. if the new position(s) is/are in line with work previously performed by the agency worker and his training and abilities; or - b. if it concerns a new position for which the agency worker could be suitable within a reasonable period of time with or without the help of training and which is no more than two job levels lower than the position for which the agency work has been lost.
-To this end, the lost position is first classified in the job matrix in Appendix IV. - 3.
-The replacement work is offered under one of the following conditions: - a. the work represents average working hours per week/month/period equal to the agreed working hours; or - the work represents average working hours per week/month/period which are fewer than the agreed working hours, provided that the hours during which no work is performed are paid in accordance with the most recent effective wage; or - c. the work represents average working hours per week/month/period which are more than the agreed working hours, insofar as the agency worker can reasonably be expected to perform the additional hours over and above the agreed working hours. - 4.
-The employment agency conducts a reassignment interview with the agency worker focused on his reassignment options. - 5.
-The obligation to look for and offer suitable and alternative work and the obligation to continue to pay wages lapses if the agency worker:
+1. If during the term of an agency work employment contract without agency clause in which the obligation to continue to pay wages has been expressly agreed, the agency work is lost due to the termination of the assignment, the employment agency, during the term of this agency work employment contract, is obliged to seek and offer suitable and alternative work.
+The agency worker is obliged to accept suitable and alternative work employment contract.

+2. Alternative work is deemed suitable:

+a. if the new position(s) is/are in line with work previously performed by the agency worker and his training and abilities; or b. if it concerns a new position for which the agency worker could be suitable within a reasonable period of time with or without the help of training and which is no more than two job levels lower than the position for which the agency work has been lost.
+To this end, the lost position is first classified in the job matrix in Appendix IV.

+3. The replacement work is offered under one of the following conditions:

+a. the work represents average working hours per week/month/period equal to the agreed working hours; or b. the work represents average working hours per week/month/period which are fewer than the agreed working hours, provided that the hours during which no work is performed are paid in accordance with the most recent effective wage; or c. the work represents average working hours per week/month/period which are more than the agreed working hours, insofar as the agency worker can reasonably be expected to perform the additional hours over and above the agreed working hours.

+4. The employment agency conducts a reassignment interview with the agency worker focused on his reassignment options.

+5. The obligation to look for and offer suitable and alternative work and the obligation to continue to pay wages lapses if the agency worker:

-- a. refuses an offer of suitable and alternative agency work; - b. terminates his registration with the employment agency; - c. is no longer fully available for work for the agreed duration of the agency work.
+a. refuses an offer of suitable and alternative agency work;

+b. terminates his registration with the employment agency;

+c. is no longer fully available for work for the agreed duration of the agency work.
+The agency worker must immediately notify the employment agency thereof.

-The agency worker must immediately notify the employment agency thereof. - 6.
-If reassignment within the reasonable period is unsuccessful, the employment agency may contact the Employee Insurance Agency (UWV) requesting permission to terminate the agency work employment contract without agency clause on account of commercial reasons. - In order to calculate the reasonable period referred to in this paragraph, the agency worker is deemed to have worked 18 months in phase 1-2.
-In addition, interruptions in phase 3 of no more than six months are included. - Reasonable period as referred to in Section 7:672, subsection 2 of the Dutch Civil Code.
+6. If reassignment within a reasonable period\ is unsuccessful, the employment agency may contact the Employee Insurance Agency (UWV) requesting permission to terminate the agency work employment contract without agency clause on account of commercial reasons.

+In order to calculate the reasonable period referred to in this paragraph, the agency worker is deemed to have worked 18 months in phase 1-2.
+In addition, interruptions in phase 3 of no more than six months are included.

+\ Reasonable period as referred to in Section 7:672, subsection 2 of the Dutch Civil Code.